 Fast forward to 2019, the Longaberger basket company has gone bankrupt and the baskets have never increased in value.
 You can find them for a few dollars at garage sales, the thrift store or on Facebook Market Place.

-The problem I now have- way too many of these beautiful baskets packed away and not being used in my house because the orangey color of the stain totally clashes with my decor.
+Here’s the problem.
+I now have way too many of these beautiful baskets packed away and not being used in my house because the orangey color of the stain totally clashes with my decor.

-I love, love, love the design and functionality of Longaberger baskets but it was time for me to get brave and not be afraid to update Longaberger baskets.
+I love, love, love the design and functionality of these baskets but it was time for me to get brave and not be afraid to update Longaberger baskets.

 I lucked out and found a variety of stains on clearance at Walmart.
 I tested all 3 on the inside of the basket and decided to go with the white wash.